 BC Hydro's Accessibility Plan was created in response to the Accessible B.C.
 Act.
-We recognize that almost 25% of British Columbians live with some form of disability, visible or invisible; by extension, almost a quarter of our customers are living with a disability.
+We recognize that 20.5% of British Columbians between the ages of 15 and 64 live with a disability, visible or invisible; by extension, almost a quarter of our customers are living with a disability.
 In the spirit of, "nothing about us, without us," we conducted a series of consultations with people with disabilities, our employees, and customers.